 - Standard Pre-Service & Post-Service Appeals: We will decide the appeal as fast as the member's condition requires, but no more than 30 calendar days from the date we receive the appeal.
 Written notice of the decision will be issued to the member or their representative, and when appropriate, their provider, within 2 business days of our decision.
 This time frame may be extended for up to 14 calendar days if the member or designee requests an extension, or if we need additional information to review the appeal.
 Written notice to the member or their representative, and when appropriate, their provider, will be issued when an extension is taken.
 For members with other contracts, we will decide the appeal as fast as the member's condition requires, but no more than 30 calendar days from the date we receive the appeal.
+Written notice of the decision will be issued to the member or their representative, and where appropriate, their provider, within 2 business days from the date we receive the appeal.
+Written notice of the decision will be issued to the member or their representative, and where appropriate, their provider, within 2 business days from the date we receive the appeal.
 Written notice of the decision will be issued to the member or their representative, and where appropriate, their provider, within 2 business days of our decision, but no later than 30 calendar days from the date we receive the appeal. - Expedited Appeals: If the appeal relates to a review of continued or extended health care services, additional services rendered in the course of treatment, services in which a provider requests an immediate review, or a situation in which a delay would seriously jeopardize the member's life or health or ability to attain, maintain, or regain maximum function or any other urgent matter, Hamaspik Medicare handles the appeal on an expedited basis.